skippyr/Teco/README.md

 # Teco
 ## About
-A terminal manipulation Swift library for building macOS command-line tools.
+A Swift terminal manipulation library for building macOS command-line tools.
 It requires Swift 6.2 and can target macOS 14 Sonoma or later.

+Tailored for the ecossystem, where the graphical interface rules, it's perfect for general-purpose tools: those that parse arguments, write styled output with simple TUI, and have minimal user interactions.
+Intentionally encouraging developers to use SwiftUI for anything beyond that.

 ## Install
 ### Swift Package Manager